doug-moen/openscad2/rfc/First_Class_Values.md

   for the purpose of using a GUI to tweak model parameters, which would also use these type names.

+Actually, this is wrong-ish.
+What you actually need to test for is whether a given value has a desired behaviour, whether it obeys a particular contract.
+See also "duck typing".
+This is more useful than what you get by partitioning values into disjoint types based on how the value was constructed.
+The point is that values and behaviours are overlapping, not disjoint.
+Eg, there should be a Sequence type that tests if a value obeys the Sequence protocol.

 ## First Class Numbers
 Currently, numbers are not first class values.
 That's because `1/0` prints as `inf`,